Effective Salmon Pool Coverage

 Optimising Your Chance Of A Salmon 'Take'

 The other things to study once you've identified the patterns of fly that the salmon have already seen and not reacted to (and selected something different!) are size, depth, speed & spacings.
 I've always done well with a smaller fly as I'm in no doubt as to the acute eyesight salmon possess.
-I'm also a great believer in getting right onto a salmon's nose with the fly or certainly into it that square foot of water directly in front of the fish.
-During late Spring or through the Summer months when most anglers are 'trained' to fish with floating lines with little lightweight 'kid on' sink tip polyleaders I'd typically always be using a 15ft type 3 (braided core) proper sink tip to achieve the above.
+I'm also a great believer in getting right onto a salmon's nose with the fly or certainly into that square foot of water directly in front of a stubborn fish.
+During late Spring or through the Summer months when most anglers are 'trained' to fish with floating lines with little lightweight sink tip poly leaders I'd typically always be using a 15ft type 3 (braided core) proper sink tip to achieve the above as salmon hold much deeper in the pools during these warmer water periods of the year.

 Freedom Of Tactical Fishing Thoughts

-Apply a calculated & consistent salmon fishing effort but stay tuned into the river and if you get that 'nudge' to adjust tactics at any point during the fishing day then respond to that thought.
+Apply a calculated & consistent salmon fishing effort but stay tuned into the river and if you get that 'nudge' to adjust tactics at any point during the fishing day then respond to that intuition as that subtle stuff that drifts into your mind should always be taken seriously on the river.
 The difference between success or a blank day in salmon fishing is often having the freedom of versatility to react to these little fishing notions that come from your gut to your mind.
-This could be anything from a change of salmon fly pattern to a heavier or lighter sink tip to the tip you chose at the start of the fishing day.
-If you back engineer most salmon captures you'll find that many originated out of a tactical thought adjustment!
+This could be anything from a change of salmon fly pattern to a heavier or lighter sink tip or changing back to the sink tip you chose at the start of the fishing day.
+If I 'back engineer' most salmon captures I'm involved with I'll admit that most originated from a tactical adjustment thought and certainly all where full attention to the space, depth and size of fly were under full and constant scrutiny.